ui-schema/ui-schema/packages/docs/src/content/docs/core-pluginstack.md

     - automatically render the plugins nested
     - `newProp` is available in the widget and the next plugins

-Design system binding in `widgets.pluginStack`.
+Design system binding in `widgets.widgetPlugins`.

 See also: